wilfredbtan/bt-ccxt-store/README.md

 # bt-ccxt-store
-A fork of Ed Bartosh's CCXT Store Work with some additions added for a projects I have been working on.
+A fork of Dave Vallance's fork of Ed Bartosh's CCXT Store Work with some additions added for a projects I have been working on.

 Some additions have been made to this repo that I find useful.
 Your mileage may